leo-health/ios/fastlane/README.md

 ----

 ## iOS
-### ios alpha
+### ios internal
 ```
-fastlane ios alpha
+fastlane ios internal
 ```
-Submit a new alpha version to TestFlight
+Submit a new development version for internal testing

 This action does the following: